m-yasar/LeetCode/README.md

-Every day I solve and share a Letcode.
+Every day I solve and share a Leetcode.
 Progress for myself.